Wolves in Ireland: Folklore and mythology

 Wolves feature prominently in Irish mythology.
 Airitech was a mysterious creature whose three daughters were werewolf-like creatures, eventually killed by Cas Corach.
-The Irish words for wolf are Mac Tíre ("son of the land"), Faoil and Cú Allaidh ("wild dog"), and association with human transformation linger.
+The Irish words for wolf are Mac Tíre ("son of the land"), Faoil (from Proto-Indo-European *waylos, "howler") and Cú Allaidh ("wild hound"), and association with human transformation linger.
 Whilst some consider this to be imported, there are many references in Irish mythology to lycanthropes and changing to other animal forms.
-The last wolf in Ireland was killed near Mount Leinster in 1786.
+The last known wolf in Ireland was killed near Mount Leinster in 1786.

 The Morrígan was said to take on the form of a red-furred wolf, particularly in her battle with the hero Cú Chulainn.
 Mac Cecht killed a wolf feeding on a still-living woman on a battlefield.
 Cormac mac Airt was said to have been raised by wolves, and that he could understand their speech.
 Four wolves would accompany him in his rebellion against Lugaid mac Con, and he would later be accompanied by them until the end of his life.

 The Annals of the Four Masters claims that, in 690, "It rained a shower of blood in Leinster this year.
 Butter was there also turned into lumps of gore and blood, so that it was manifest to all in general.
 The wolf was heard speaking with human voice, which was horrific to all."

 One tale describes how in 1182, a priest travelling from Ulster into Meath encountered a talking wolf, which revealed itself to be a man of Ossory, whose ancestors had been cursed to turn into wolves every seven years and return to their human form after another seven years had passed.
 The wolf explained that his wife, who was also under the curse, was dying, and he pleaded with the priest to give her the viaticum.
 The priest complied, and was later put on the right road to Meath by the grateful wolf.